A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Theory

-$S_j$ and $S_k$ are periodic because Fourier transformation of discretely sampled time domain signals generates periodic frequency domain signals.
+$S_j$ and $S_k$ are periodic (because Fourier transformation of discretely sampled time domain signals generates periodic frequency domain signals).
 Therefore, not only the first term in \cref{eq:CorrelOptFull}, but also the second term, remains constant for all values of $\Delta \nu_j$.
-Because of this, the problem of aligning the signals in the frequency domain to give maximum overlap corresponds mathematically \textit{exactly} to the much simpler problem of finding the maximum of the real part of the correlation function ($C(\nu_j)$) in the third term, where
+Consequently, the problem of aligning the signals in the frequency domain to give maximum overlap mathematically corresponds \textit{exactly} to the much simpler problem of finding the maximum of the real part of the correlation function ($C(\nu_j)$) in the third term, where

-where the second equality makes use of the $\star$ symbol to denote the correlation integral (\cref{eq:CorrelSymbDef}), and the FFT makes calculation trivial and fast.
-The difficulty in applying this mathematical truism to real data appears when considering noise and phase cycling. \paragraph{} First, consider that noisy transients lead to noisy correlation functions, and that the maximum of the signal and the presence of noise together influence the position of the maximum of \cref{eq:CorrelOptFull}.
-Therefore, the generalization of \cref{eq:CorrelOptDef} to the case of more than two transients involves not comparing adjacent transients, but considering the total overlap of all transients, and requires finding the maximum of the real part of:
+and where the second equality makes use of the $\star$ symbol (\cref{eq:CorrelSymbDef}), and the FFT makes calculation trivial and fast.
+Difficulties in applying this mathematical truism to real data appear when considering noise and phase cycling. \paragraph{} As implicitly recognized in previous literature~\cite{savoraniIcoshift2010a}, note that \cref{eq:CorrelOptDef} integrates over regions of $\nu$ that potentially contain exclusively noise.
+Noisy transients will lead to noisy correlation functions, meaning the position of the maximum of \cref{eq:CorrelOptFull} will be influenced by the maximum of the signal and the presence of noise.
+This effect will degrade \gls{snr} of the correlation function even for values of $\Delta \nu$ that correspond to well-aligned signal, making it important to leave out frequencies that contain only noise. \paragraph{} Even then, a single transient may not provide sufficient \gls{snr} to even identify the presence or absence of signal.
+Importantly, the generalization of \cref{eq:CorrelOptDef} to the case of more than two transients involves the consideration of not only the overlap of adjacent transients, but the total overlap of all transients, and requires finding the maximum of the real part of:

-to determine the corrective shift relevant to one transient (here $j$) in an experiment with $J$ transients.
-Note that \cref{eq:CorrelOptMultiNoMF} depends on the shifts for all transients, simultaneously; thus, the $\cdots$ indicate the presence of $J$ arguments to the highly multi-dimensional function $C$.
-One approach to optimizing $C$ involves finding a ``mean field''-type solution that finds the $\Delta\nu_{j}$ to optimize $C_{m.f.}(\Delta \nu_j)$ with the position of all other transients ($\Delta\nu_m$) held constant.
-Thus, for a given dataset, the relationship:
+to determine the corrective shifts in an experiment with $J$ transients.
+Note that \cref{eq:CorrelOptMultiNoMF} depends on the shifts for all transients, simultaneously; thus, the ellipsis indicates the presence of $J$ arguments to the highly multi-dimensional function $C$, while the sum varies $m$ and $j$ across all possible combinations of the $J$ transients.
+The approach to optimizing $C$ adopted here involves finding a ``mean field''-type solution that fixes all but one of the $\Delta\nu_{j}$